EienMosu/MERN-Shopping-App/README.md

 ### Client
 - Please SignIn with "username: ozkans, password: 123456" for able to order!
 - For checkout use random address, for test cart number is: "4242 4242 4242 4242, 08/24, 123"!
-- PS: Register page not active yet.
+- PS: Register page not active but not working yet.

 ### Admin Dashboard
 -!!!
 Bug Alert !!!
 Please after click to link add "/login" end of to the link and login with "username: ozkans, password: 123456" and after login refresh to page!!!
 It is a JWT token problem, I will fix it soon!